World M.E. Alliance

-The International Alliance for M.E.
-(IAFME), based in Geneva, is a collaboration between M.E. organisations across the world, chaired by Action for M.E.
+The World M.E Alliance is a collaboration between M.E. organisations across the world, chaired by Action for M.E.
 CEO, Sonya Chowdhury.
-The IAFME is open to any M.E. organisations that want to join this collaborative effort.
+The World ME Alliance is open to any M.E. organisations that want to join this collaborative effort.
 Through a coordinated, inclusive and worldwide advocacy movement, we aim to encourage a coordinated and appropriate public health response to M.E. from the World Health Organization (WHO) and its Member States.

-The M.E. organisations that are part of IAFME are working to build a global framework for M.E. that lays the foundation for national policy changes that will improve the lives of people with M.E.
-By coming together in this way, the IAFME can act as a formal consultation channel with the WHO and its Member States.
+The M.E. organisations that are part of this alliance are working to build a global framework for M.E. that lays the foundation for national policy changes that will improve the lives of people with M.E.
+By coming together in this way, the Alliance can act as a formal consultation channel with the WHO and its Member States.

 The first step towards this goal was the creation of a trans-national consensus document, Recognition, research and respect: An agenda for change in M.E, published in December 2018 with support from over 60 clinicians, researchers and non-governmental organisations from 28 different countries.